Loyal Heights Elementary

 Visit our School Nurse page.

-Nurse Rebecca Bruck is in the building on Thursdays and Fridays.
+Nurse Rebecca Bruck is in the building on Thursdays and Fridays and every other Wednesday.

 Visit our Academic pages for and Academic Overview as well as information about our Advanced Learning, Library, Art and Instructional Music programs.